bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 Make sense?
 The rule that a rook can travel forward over as many empty squares as it wants, should in some sense be equivalent to repeatedly applying the rule that a rook can travel forward one empty square at a time.

-Keep that in mind!
+But before we talk any further about rules, we should talk first about the little before & after pictures we've been using to describe them, that is, when we say "this can be replaced with that," what are "this" and "that"?.. let's call them "board fragments"!

+### The concept of "board fragments"

-Now, let's gear up like proper mathematicians and start coming up with some syntax.
+Let's gear up like proper mathematicians and start coming up with some syntax.
 We're going to come up with a way to describe fragments of chess boards as algebraic expressions.
 In fact, we're going to come up with an "algebra of chess positions".